All Episodes

 There might even be some people who actually think she's going to be a good president, too.

-But for the most part it was.
+But for the most part, it was they owed her.

 They still do, and so does he.